Match fixing in association football: Belgium

-In October 2018, 14 people, including two referees, were arrested and charged with bribery involving two relegation battles in a match-fixing investigation.
+In October 2018, 14 people, including two referees, were arrested and charged with bribery involving two Belgian Pro League relegation battles in a match-fixing investigation.

 Benin

-In April 2019 ex-Benin international Séïdath Tchomogo was one of four African former international footballers banned for life by FIFA due to "match manipulation".
+In April 2019, ex-Benin international Séïdath Tchomogo was one of four African former international footballers banned for life by FIFA due to "match manipulation".

 Brazil

-In October 2024, the Parliamentary Inquiry Commission (CPI) on Sports Betting requested the Brazilian Football Confederation to conduct an investigation into reports of suspicious incidents during the matches between Palmeiras vs. Fortaleza, Vitória vs. Fluminense, and the swift expulsion of Cruzeiro's striker Rafa Silva in the match against Atlético Paranaense.
-All these events took place on 26 October.
+A 2023 Brazilian football match-fixing scandal occurred in the Brasileirão Série B league.
+In October 2024, the Parliamentary Inquiry Commission (CPI) on Sports Betting requested the Brazilian Football Confederation to conduct an investigation into reports of suspicious incidents during Brasileirão Série A matches.
+Sportradar Integrity Services identified 57 suspicious matches in Brazil in 2024, down from 110 in 2023.
+In 2026, four individuals, including two players, were sentenced to 7 to 13 years in prison for match fixing at a club in the Campeonato Brasiliense league of Brazil’s Federal District.
+The Brazilian Senate held a hearing, led by senator and former footballer Romário, on the case.

 Canada

 The Canadian Soccer League (CSL) is an unsanctioned semi-professional league in Canada, formerly sanctioned by the Canadian Soccer Association (CSA).
 Despite its name, the CSL is not a national league as the teams are located solely in Southern Ontario.
 On 12 September 2012, the Canadian Broadcasting Corporation reported that a CSL game held in September 2009 was fixed.
 On 31 January 2013, the CSA announced it was decertifying the league.
 Following the 2013 announcement, the Canadian MLS teams Toronto FC and Montreal Impact both withdrew their academy teams, Toronto FC Academy and Montreal Impact Academy from participation in the CSL.
 The CSL continued to operate after decertification by the CSA.
 The International Centre for Sport Security (ICSS) later reported that 42% of matches in the "rogue league's" 2015 season showed signs of suspicious betting activity.
 In 2016, the Royal Canadian Mounted Police opened investigations in the alleged CSL match fixing.

 China

 The "Five Jia B Rats incident" was a series of match fixing incidents that involved five football teams in the final rounds of the 2001 second-tier Jia B League (present day China League One).
 Referee Gong Jianping served 18 months in prison before dying of leukemia.
 From 2009 to 2011, a large-scale 2009–2013 investigation by the Ministry of Public Security of China revealed many match-fixing scandals that occurred mainly between 2003 and 2009 in Chinese top-two tier leagues.
 As a result, Shanghai Shenhua was stripped of their 2003 top-tier league title.
 Former vice presidents of Chinese Football Association Xie Yalong, Nan Yong and Yang Yimin were sentenced to 10.5 years in jail.
 FIFA World Cup referee Lu Jun, and China national football team players Shen Si, Jiang Jin, Qi Hong, Li Ming, were sentenced to 5.5 years or 6 years in jail.
 In December 2024, Li Tie was jailed for match fixing and bribery.